imnishanth/nla-bcc/README.md

 The SVM model performed the best among the three models, achieving the highest accuracy, precision, and F1-score.
 The Coordinate Descent and SGD models also performed well, with accuracies above 95%.

-The learning curves, confusion matrices, and ROC curves provide additional insights into the models performance and can be found in the `main.ipynb` file.
+The learning curves, confusion matrices, and ROC curves provide additional insights into the model's performance and can be found in the `main.ipynb` file.